vathyfogarassy/WNNSA/README.md

   - ps: propensity score value of the individual
   More details of the scenarios are given in the abovementioned article.

-- **Results**: This folder contains the result files of different matching algorithms for Scenario I, II and III.
+- **Results**: This folder contains the result files of different matching algorithms for Scenario I and II.
 Each output contains the following attributes:

   - _id: index of the individual
   - x1, ..., xn: attributes (covariates) of the individuals